Historia Mundum

 • In Sicily, an island that was a part of the Kingdom of the Two Sicilies, separatists produced a constitution advocating the principle of popular sovereignty.
 The monarch reacted by offering autonomy to the island as a compromise solution, the Act of Gaeta, but the rebels rejected it.
 Thus, control over the island was forcefully recaptured by the monarch.

-An 1876 painting by Napoleone Nani depicting the independentist movement in Venice, led by Danielle Manin.
+An 1876 painting by Napoleone Nani depicting the independentist movement in Venice, led by Daniele Manin.
 Public domain image.

-The failures of the 1848-1849 revolts led to a significant shift in Italian political thought.
+The failure of 1848 pushed Italian nationalists away from scattered revolt and toward coordinated independence politics.
 Mazzini’s ideals of republicanism and political revolution lost favor.
-Instead, a consensus emerged that different Italian political factions needed to unite to achieve independence.
-This led to the proposal of a temporary suspension of ideological debates until independence was secured.
+A consensus emerged that different Italian political factions needed to unite to achieve independence, even if that meant temporarily suspending ideological debates until independence was secured.

 Cavour and the Favorable Context (1849-1859)

-In 1852, Camillo Cavour became prime minister of Piedmont, skillfully navigating the political landscape.
-He began to dominate Piedmontese politics by means of an alliance (connubio, or marriage) between his center-right party and the center-left factions.
-This balanced him against both the risk of a monarchical dictatorship and that of a republic in the Mazzinian extremist vein.
-He also modernized Piedmont through trade agreements with Austria, Belgium, France and Britain, through the adoption of new productive technologies, and through anti-clerical policies.
-These initiatives made him garner support from both democrats and republicans, and allowed him to garner support for Italian independence as well.
+Cavour made Piedmont the diplomatic and military center of Italian unification.
+In 1852, he became prime minister of Piedmont and skillfully navigated the political landscape.
+He began to dominate Piedmontese politics through an alliance (connubio, or marriage) between his center-right party and the center-left factions.
+This balanced him against both the risk of monarchical dictatorship and that of a republic in the Mazzinian extremist vein.
+He also modernized Piedmont through trade agreements with Austria, Belgium, France, and Britain, the adoption of new productive technologies, and anti-clerical policies.
+These initiatives won support from democrats and republicans while strengthening the cause of Italian independence.

 From 1853 to 1856, Piedmont took part in the Crimean War under the influence of King Victor Emmanuel II.
 Cavour accepted to engage in this conflict so as not to oppose the monarch, and he profited from this at the Congress of Paris (1856), in which peace talks were held.
 There he voiced concerns about Austrian dominance in Northern Italy, attempting to win sympathy from European powers.